 Potential residual effects to marine water quality may result from the construction of infrastructure, including the construction of the cargo dock.
-The disturbance of surfaces and the associated runoff from on-land construction and decommissioning can mobilize sediments that are transported in the marine environment.
-A summary of the characterization and assessment of the residual effects of physical disturbances associated with site preparation, construction, and decommissioning is provided in Table 8.5-9.
-Any negative residual effects are expected to be moderate in magnitude because of the use of geochemically suitable materials for construction and the installation of erosion and sedimentation control measures such as the use of a silt curtain during construction (Table 8.5-9).
-The duration of the potential residual effects is expected to be short, because the potential physical disturbance will only occur during the Construction and Reclamation and Closure phases and the marine dock is not expected to require decommissioning.
-The frequency of the potential effect is predicted to be intermittent, because potential sediment mobilization could occur periodically during the vibratory sheet pile installation required for the construction of the dock.
-The potential residual effects are expected to be confined to the marine PDA in the waters immediately surrounding the dock, as the use of a silt curtain will prevent the transportation of sediments into the LSA.
+The disturbance of surfaces and the associated runoff from on-land construction and decommissioning can mobilize sediments, which can be transported in the marine environment.
+A summary of the characterization and assessment of the residual effects of physical disturbances associated with site preparation, construction, and decommissioning is provided in Table 8.5-10.
+Any negative residual effects are expected to be moderate in magnitude because of the use of geochemically suitable materials for construction and the installation of erosion and sedimentation control measures such as the use of a silt curtain during construction.
+The duration of the potential residual effects is expected be short, because the potential physical disturbance will only occur during the Construction and Reclamation and Closure phases and the marine dock is not expected to require decommissioning.
+The frequency of the potential effect is predicted to be infrequent, because potential sediment mobilization could occur periodically during the vibratory sheet pile installation required for the construction of the dock.
+The potential residual effects are expected be confined to the marine PDA in the waters immediately surrounding the dock, as the use of a silt curtain will prevent the transportation of sediments into the LSA.
 Any residual effects are predicted to be reversible once in-water construction activities are completed, because of natural dispersal and recovery processes driven by waves, currents, tides, and ice scour (Table 8.5-10).

 The probability of occurrence of residual effects from in-water construction works is considered to be moderate.
 The overall significance of the effects of physical disturbances associated in-water work is considered not significant because of the magnitude, the confinement of the effect within the marine PDA, and the reversibility of the residual effect.
-The confidence of the overall rating is considered to be moderate because of the use of widely used and effective best practices for erosion and sediment control and the well understood baseline conditions and physical processes in Roberts Bay (marine water quality, sediment quality, and the physical currents and circulation; Table 8.5-10).
+The confidence of the overall rating is considered to be medium because of the use of widely used and effective best practices for erosion and sediment control and the well understood baseline conditions and physical processes in Roberts Bay (marine water quality, sediment quality, and the physical currents and circulation; Table 8.5-10).

 Table 8.5-10.
-Summary of Residual Effects and Overall Significance Rating for Marine Water Quality - Phase 2
+Summary of Residual Effects and Overall Significance Rating for Marine Water Quality - Madrid-Boston Project

-Residual Effect Attribute Characteristic Overall Significance Rating Direction (positive, variable, moderate, negative) Magnitude (negligible, low, moderate, high) Duration (short, medium, long) Frequency (infrequent, intermittent, continuous) Geographic Extent (PDA, LSA, RSA, beyond regional) Reversibility (reversible, reversible with effort, irreversible) Probability (unlikely, moderate, likely) Significance (not significant, significant) Confidence (low, medium, high) Shipping - Propeller Wash Negative Low Medium Intermittent LSA Reversible Moderate Not significant High Site, Preparation, Construction, and Decommissioning Activities Negative Moderate Short Intermittent PDA Reversible Moderate Not significant Medium Site Contact Water Negative Low Medium Infrequent PDA Reversible Moderate Not significant Medium Discharges Negative Moderate Medium Intermittent to Continuous LSA Reversible Likely Not significant High
+Residual Effect Attribute Characteristic Overall Significance Rating Direction (negative, variable, moderate, high) Magnitude (negligible, low, moderate, high) Duration (short, medium, long) Frequency (once, infrequent, frequent, continuous) Geographical Extent (PDA, LSA, RSA, beyond regional) Reversibility (reversible, reversible with effort, irreversible) Probability (unlikely, moderate, likely) Significance (not significant, significant) Confidence (low, medium, high) Sealift - Propeller Wash Negative Low Medium Infrequent LSA Reversible Moderate Not significant High Site, Preparation, Construction, and Decommissioning Activities Negative Moderate Short Infrequent PDA Reversible Moderate Not significant Medium Site Contact Water Negative Low Medium Infrequent PDA Reversible Moderate Not significant Medium Discharges Negative Moderate Medium Frequent LSA Reversible Likely Not significant High